Dollar Cost Averaging Explained: A Simple Strategy for Volatile Markets

 Use the Crypto DCA CalculatorHow DCA Works

-Imagine you invest $500 per month in an S&P 500 index fund.
-When prices are high, your $500 buys fewer shares.
-When prices drop, your $500 buys more shares.
+Say you put $500/month into an S&P 500 index fund.
+When the market is up, your $500 buys fewer shares.
+When it tanks, $500 buys more.
 Over time, this averages out your cost basis, meaning you pay the average price rather than risking everything at a peak.
-Here is a simplified example over 4 months:
+Here's a simplified example over 4 months:

 | Month | Share Price | Amount Invested | Shares Bought |